Germany's conflict with Russia remains | DW | 23.08.2021

 Author: Rina Goldenberg

-and the pro-free market Free Democrats (FDP), when it comes to Nord Stream 2.
-The FDP foreign policy spokesperson Alexander Graf Lambsdorff sharply criticizes that the government under Merkel has "negligently neglected the diplomatic integration of the project with our partners in Europe and America for years."
+In the ongoing Bundestag election campaign, there are astonishing overlaps between rival opposition parties when it comes to Nord Stream 2.
+The FDP foreign policy spokesperson Alexander Graf Lambsdorff sharply criticizes Merkel's government, which he says has "negligently neglected the diplomatic integration of the project with our partners in Europe and America for years."
 Above all, Merkel's long-held argument that Nord Stream 2 was solely an economic project has caused a lot of foreign policy damage, he argued.

 The Greens and their chancellor candidate Annalena Baerbock share that view.
-Their tough stance on the policies of the Kremlin has earned them a lot of support far into conservative, middle-class circles in Germany.
+Their tough stance on the policies of the Kremlin has earned them a lot of support in conservative, middle-class circles in Germany.

 The chancellor candidate for the Social Democrats (SPD) party, Olaf Scholz, called for a new European Union policy toward the east during a recent interview with DW.
 He wanted to upgrade the OSCE (Organization for Security and Cooperation in Europe), which was co-founded by Helmut Schmidt, a former German Social Democrat chancellor.
 Scholz wanted to strengthen the EU as a whole, not just individual member states.